PursuanceProject/pursuance/README.md

 npm install
 ```

-To run the React App on localhost:
+To run the React App on localhost and watch for updates:

 ```
-npm start
+npm run watch
 ```

 Then, in another terminal, to set up the database and run PostgREST,